 Our oyster-loving communities are involved from the ground, or rather shore, up!
 They help to deploy oyster recruitment tools such as oyster gardens and necklaces and act as citizen scientists by monitoring just how many baby oysters (spat) were enticed onto provided substrate to make it their permanent home.

 We have created a model project in Alameda, Oyster Island City, to showcase how communities can unite to restore oysters and in the process, help the entire Bay!
-Much of Alameda island is low-lying and marshy.
+Much of Alameda Island is low-lying and marshy.
 As sea levels rise, marshy and shallow habitats surrounding the city of Alameda are increasingly vulnerable to extreme weather events.
 Low-lying upland areas are also at risk of flooding.
-Natural reef structures, such as Oyster Island City, present a strong and permanent structural response to these concerns, providing a natural and inexpensive alternative to shoreline armoring.
+Natural reef structures, such as oyster reefs, present a strong and permanent structural response to these concerns, providing a natural and inexpensive alternative to shoreline armoring.